lanl/qmd-progress/README.md

 # A library for quantum chemistry solvers.

-PROGRESS: Parallel, Rapid O(N) and Graph-based Recursive Electronic Structure Solver. **LA-CC-16-068**
+PROGRESS: Parallel, Rapid _O(N)_ and Graph-based Recursive Electronic Structure Solver. **LA-CC-16-068**

 - This library is focused on the development of general solvers that are commonly used in _quantum chemistry packages_.

 - This library has to be compiled with the [_Basic Matrix Library_ (BML)](https://qmmd.github.io/bml/).

+- Our webpage can be found at https://lanl.github.io/qmd-progress/

 ## Authors